How to Get a Credit Card When You Have Bad Credit

 How much do you plan on spending with the card?
 Subprime cards do not require security deposits, however, they do come with low credit limits and higher fees.
 This results in less spending power overall.
 Meanwhile, secured cards, although they require deposits, offer more perks and opportunities.

 Both cards can help you build your credit score.
 The key is to spend responsibly and make all your payments on time.
-Also, make sure the card will report your account and payment information to credit bureaus; otherwise, no one will know you're achieving excellent credit!
+Be on the lookout for the next due date to avoid a possible late payment by regularly checking your payment history.
+Also, make sure the card issuer will report your credit account and payment information to credit bureaus; otherwise, no one will know you're achieving excellent credit!

 Major credit bureaus include: Experian, TransUnion, and Equifax.